Children’s & Paediatric Dentist Bondi Junction

 When should my baby’s teeth appear?

-It’s usually quite obvious when your baby starts the teething process.
-Typically from around 4-7 months you’ll notice frequent crying, red cheeks, drool, frequent waking or difficulty getting to sleep, and irritability.
-Everything will go into your baby’s mouth – food, fingers, furniture, phones!
+Typically the teething process occurs from around 4-7 months, you’ll notice frequent crying, red cheeks, drool, frequent waking or difficulty getting to sleep, and irritability.
+Everything will go into your baby’s mouth – food, fingers, furniture and phones!

 It’s totally fine if you feel helpless during this stage, but if you can, try and remain patient, your little one is in pain and finding it hard to deal with it.
 There isn’t a quick fix for teething but there are ways to ease the process.

-Pacifiers: If your baby likes a dummy you may find this helps with teething – please don’t coat the dummy in sweeteners though!
+If your baby likes a dummy you may find this helps with teething.

 What can I do to prevent decay in my children’s teeth?